debborafernandess/twitter_search/README.md

 ### Description
 Search by mentions on Twitter API to answer it.
 Also list users that more quote.

-First of all, it will send a request to get mentions and record this response into a Tweet's table, allowing App's users to answer the tweet later.
+First of all, it will send a automatic request to get mentions and record this response into a Tweet's table, allowing App's users to answer the tweet later.
+It's possible do it mannually later, clicking on 'Novas Menções'

 ### Instalation